 Going one step further you could insulate the inside of the walls.

 Lots of materials to choose from as well.
-Try getting some sound insulating expanding foam sealant and spraying it into the inside of the wall.
+Try getting some soundproofing spray foam and spraying it into the inside of the wall.

 If you’re building the room for the first time or converting an existing room, it’s easy!
 You can spray some soundproofing materials onto the inside of the drywall as it’s being built.
 You can grab a spray can of damp-blown cellulose and spray that over the walls as you’re building them.
 (Remember to wear a dust mask).